 Computer aided translation entails a human translator translating texts using software designed to support and facilitate the translation process.
 Computer Assisted Translation tools - or CATs - improve translation project turnaround times and ensure consistent terminology use within a text.
+I have used memoQ Translator Pro since 2013 because it is highly compatible with other popular CAT-tools.
+I am a Level 1 certified memoQ translator.

 CAT-tools store bilingual sentences in a database, which is known as a translation memory (TM).
 When the program detects a similar sentence, it alerts the translator so they can decide whether to include the suggestion or not.
 This allows a translator to work faster and more accurately.